Thomas Dalton (abolitionist): Residences

 In 1823, Dalton worked as a bootblack and lived on Botolph Street, Boston, Massachusetts.
-Dalton lived at 29 South Russell Street in Boston from 1848-1853.
+Dalton lived at 29 South Russell Street in Boston from 1848 to 1853.
 In 1850 William Dalton, a waiter, was also living at the address.
-He was also noted as living there in 1864-1865.
+He was also noted as living there in 1864–1865.
 At an unspecified time, Dalton lived on Flagg Alley; with Dudley Tidd, he purchased land from the Thomas Paul estate [Paul, founding preacher of the African Meeting House, died in 1831].
 At the time of his death in 1883, he was living on Bunker Hill Avenue in Charlestown.